 What is the expected reimbursement value for CPT 96132?

-The precise reimbursement you receive depends on geographical adjustments and other specifics.
+The precise reimbursement rate you receive depends on geographical adjustments and other specifics.
 Before adjustment, the Medicare payment for CPT 96132 is $133.71 for 96132 and $101.99 per additional hour using 96133 (sources: Philips, Savonix).

 What is the role of CBS Health in billing for CPT code 96132?